microeinhundert/docker-homelab/README.md

-# Docker HomeLab
+# Docker Home Lab

-Setup for running a number of services on my private HomeLab, including:
+Setup for running a number of services on my private home lab, including:

 - Reverse proxy with Traefik
 - Ad-blocking with AdGuard Home DNS